 When you need to recharge after a busy day at the trade fair, MESSE ESSEN offers many opportunities for enjoyable breaks.
 Our dining selection has something for every taste: à la carte restaurants directly in the exhibition halls or Italian specialties at Restaurant Galeria.
-For those who prefer to self-service dining, the free-flow areas feature a diverse and abundant range of hot and cold dishes.
+For those who prefer to self-service dining, the self-service areas feature a diverse and abundant range of hot and cold dishes.
 At the wok and pasta stations, guests can watch the chefs prepare the fresh dishes.

 For small appetites between meals or a relaxing coffee break, 8 snack stations and two coffee stations are available in the exhibition halls and foyers.
 In addition to fresh coffee, small specialties can be enjoyed in the self-service coffee bars.